 Parallel backups to the same blob cause one of the backups to fail with an Initialization failed error.

-You can also find information by reviewing the Windows Event Log - Under Application logs with the name
+You can also find information by reviewing the Windows Event Viewer, under Application logs with the name

 The request could not be performed because of an I/O device error.

 Consider COMPRESSION, MAXTRANSFERSIZE, BLOCKSIZE, and multiple URL arguments when backing up large databases.
 See Backing up a VLDB to Azure Blob Storage

 Msg 3202, Level 16, State 1, Line 1 Write on "https://mystorage.blob.core.windows.net/mycontainer/TestDbBackupSetNumber2_0.bak" failed: 1117(The request could not be performed because of an I/O device error.)
 Msg 3013, Level 16, State 1, Line 1 BACKUP DATABASE is terminating abnormally.

 BACKUP DATABASE TestDb TO URL = 'https://mystorage.blob.core.windows.net/mycontainer/TestDbBackupSetNumber2_0.bak', URL = 'https://mystorage.blob.core.windows.net/mycontainer/TestDbBackupSetNumber2_1.bak', URL = 'https://mystorage.blob.core.windows.net/mycontainer/TestDbBackupSetNumber2_2.bak' WITH COMPRESSION, MAXTRANSFERSIZE = 4194304, BLOCKSIZE = 65536;

 Message Filemark on device is not aligned.

 When restoring from a compressed backup, you might see the following error: